NK Rogaška

-Nogometni klub Rogaška (Rogaška Football Club), commonly referred to as NK Rogaška or simply Rogaška, is a Slovenian football club based in Rogaška Slatina that competes in the Slovenian Third League, the third tier of Slovenian football.
+Nogometni klub Rogaška (Rogaška Football Club), commonly referred to as NK Rogaška or simply Rogaška, is a Slovenian football club based in Rogaška Slatina that competes in the MNZ Celje's Intercommunal League, the fourth tier of Slovenian football.
 Rogaška was founded in 1999 after the dissolution of NK Steklar, also from Rogaška Slatina, which folded a few months earlier due to bankruptcy.
 In the 2023–24 season, Rogaška competed in the Slovenian PrvaLiga, the top tier of Slovenian football, however, they were relegated at the end of the season for failing to obtain a competition licence.
 In the same season, the club won its first major trophy after winning the 2023–24 Slovenian Cup.